RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Related Works

-\textbf{Abductive Reasoning Tasks.} Humans reckon plausible inferences or hypotheses from incomplete observations every day \cite{cohen1933collected}.
-To teach the machine with this ability, researchers proposed several new Tasks, like \dataset{} \cite{bhagavatula2020abductive} for NLP, \textit{Sherlock} \cite{hessel2022abduction} for vision, and \textit{VideoVAR} \cite{liang2022visual}, \textit{VideoABC} \cite{zhao2022videoabc} for video.
-Specifically, the \dataset{} \cite{bhagavatula2020abductive} generates the most likely hypothesis (text) to explain what has happened between the two observations (texts).
-For Sherlock, VideoVAR, and VideoABC, the observations are represented by regional or whole images, while inference could be either text or middle frames.
-There are several similar tasks, such as Visual Commonsense Reasoning (VCR) \cite{zellers2019vcr} and Visual7W \cite{zhu2016visual7w}.
-Abductive reasoning differs from them in having non-definitely correct, plausible inferences as human beings.
+\textbf{Abductive Reasoning Tasks.} Humans make plausible inferences or hypotheses from incomplete observations every day \cite{cohen1933collected}.
+To teach AI models to attain the same capability, researchers proposed several new tasks, like \dataset{}~\cite{bhagavatula2020abductive} for NLP, \textit{Sherlock} \cite{hessel2022abduction} for vision, and \textit{VideoVAR} \cite{liang2022visual}, \textit{VideoABC} \cite{zhao2022videoabc} for video.
+Specifically, the \dataset{}~\cite{bhagavatula2020abductive} generates the most likely hypothesis (text) to explain what has happened between the two observations (texts).
+For Sherlock, VideoVAR, and VideoABC, the observations are represented by regional or whole images, while inference is text or middle frames.
+There are similar tasks, like Visual Commonsense Reasoning (VCR) \cite{zellers2019vcr} and Visual7W \cite{zhu2016visual7w}.
+Abductive reasoning differs from them in having non-definitely correct, plausible inferences as humans do.